 - Offshore app developers are based the farthest away.
-Working with them can be challenging, with time difference sometimes reaching 8 to 10 hours.
+Working with them can be challenging due to the time difference which can be up to 10 hours.
 Your contractors may wake up when you go to sleep, and vice versa.
-This issue can be resolved with good communication, but some sacrifices might need to be made by both sides.
+This issue can be resolved with well-organized communication, but some sacrifices might need to be made by both sides.

-For most of those new to software development, the first place to look for app developers is Google.
-However, now that the industry has evolved, there are special websites where freelance developers can find work and those offering projects can find workers.
+For most of those new to software development, the first search strategy is simply looking up app development companies on Google.
+However, now that the industry has evolved, there are special websites where freelance developers can find work, and those offering projects can find workers.

-Upwork is probably the oldest service of this kind.
+- Upwork is one of the oldest services of this kind.
 It provides a wide selection of specialists for all kinds of business needs but lacks mechanisms for vetting and matching those specialists to clients’ demands.
 The bidding system also has its downsides if you’re not very tech-savvy.

 Outsourcing development companies

-The best place to search for an app development company is on Clutch.
+- Clutch.
+The best place to search for an app development outsourcing company is Clutch.
 This site has over 12,000 companies listed in the mobile development category — 4,000 if you’re looking for outsourcing iPhone app development.
 Clutch has superb sorting features (by budget, price, location, company size, etc.) as well as ratings, reviews from clients, and names of projects companies have worked with.

-Your first list of outsourcing providers that seem to match your needs, be they agencies or freelancers, might be pretty long.
+Your first list of outsourcing providers that seem to match your needs, whether they are agencies or freelancers, might be pretty long.
 Maybe even too long to contact each of them personally.
 If that’s the case, it’s time to check them more thoroughly to narrow down the list.

-Another way to see if you should hire an app developer is to check reviews and comments their previous clients have left.
+Another way to see if you should hire an app developer is to check positive and negative reviews by getting in touch with the customers who collaborated with them.
 Most services like Clutch feature reviews, and some of those reviews are quite detailed, listing both strengths and weaknesses of a particular company.

-Deep research of service providers on your list will most probably make that list much smaller.
+Deep research of service providers on your list will most probably make that list significantly smaller.

-5. Contact the remaining companies and/or individual developers
+Step 5: Contact the remaining companies or developers

 It’s ideal to narrow your list down to about five options.
 This way, you won’t spend too much time contacting each company or developer for a quote and a consultation.